-7. Area Headquarters and Sub Area Headquarters are commanded by an officer of the rank of Lieutenant General and Major General respectively.
-These formations are extended all over the country and look after the infrastructural assets, lines of communication and civil-military liaison etc.
+8. Area Headquarters and Sub Area Headquarters are commanded by an officer of the rank of Lieutenant General, and Major General respectively.
+These formations are extended all over the country and look after the infrastructural assets, lines of communication logistics, administration and all matters of civil-military liaison etc.